homermultitext/hmt-editors-guide/generated/guide.md

 [5]: http://www.homermultitext.org/hmt-digital/images?request=GetIIPMooViewer&urn=urn:cite:hmt:vaimg.VA114RN-0286@0.3333,0.6371,0.1221,0.0233

+** Punctuation Used **

+When editing manuscripts, it is important to remember that punctuation is an important part of producing a diplomatic edition.
+Some easy places to forget about punctuation and other similar graphemes include: the end of Iliadic lines, the crosses at the beginning of lemmata , the various forms of punctuation or lack thereof at the end of lemmata, and punctuation at the end of scholia.

+period: .
+high stop: ·
+comma: ,
+colon: :
+end of scholion: ⁑
+cross: ‡

+You should only find end-of-scholion markers and the cross in scholia.

-## Paleographic Status ##
+## Paleographic status

 While readers always take many kinds of contextual information into consideration when reading a text, HMT editors should distinguish three levels of legibility based solely on the paleographic clarity of the reading.

 1.  *clear*.
 The letter is unambiguously legible, based on paleographic considerations alone.
 It may be incompletely preserved, but the visible remains cannot be read as any other character.
 2.  *unclear*.
 Part of the letter is visible, but taken by itself cannot be unambiguously read.
 That is **paleographically** ambiguous.
 You might be able to make an educated guess, but that is not a diplomatic edition.
 3.  *missing*.
 No trace of the letter remains, but it is clear from the context that one or more letters were originally present.
 This occurs in instances where there is damage to the manuscript such as a [hole][hole] or extreme [fading][fading], even in [specialized lighting][uv].

 [hole]: http://www.homermultitext.org/hmt-digital/images?request=GetIIPMooViewer&urn=urn:cite:hmt:vaimg.VA044VN-0546@0.24,0.7506,0.065,0.0729